bajamircea/bajamircea.github.io/_posts/2022-10-20-regular-idiom.markdown

 These are functions that just do calculations on regular data and called again on equal inputs they return equal results: they are regular functions.

-That makes them easy to test, you can write pure unit tests in the style "for these input values, expect output equals this value".

 They take regular types as arguments, by `const &` usually, unless very small like `int` when they go by value.
 Errors are usually rare, mostly out of memory and exceptions are the way to indicate errors.